JuliaGaussianProcesses/AugmentedGPLikelihoods.jl/docs/src/index.md

 augmentations require some hand derivations.
 This package provides the results of these derivations (as well as the derivations) and propose a unified framework to obtain the distributions of interest.
+Generally values (either samples or distributions) of the auxiliary variables need to be carried around.
+Since, each likelihood can have a different structure of auxiliary variables, they are uniformly moved as $$\Omega$$, which is a `NamedTuple` containing `Vector`s of either samples or distributions.

 ### Gibbs Sampling